puffscoin/web3.js/docs/web3-utils.rst

     web3.utils.toChecksumAddress(address[, chainId])

-Will convert an upper or lowercase Ethereum address to a checksum address.
+Will convert an upper or lowercase PUFFScoin address to a checksum address.

 ----------
 Parameters